-- a.
-At the end of the term of a Charter, the School Board may choose not to renew the Charter for any of the following grounds: - (1 Failure to participate in the State's Accountability System Created by F.S.
-1008.31 or failure to meet the requirements for student performance as stated in the Charter: - (2 Failure to meet generally accepted standards of financial management; - (3 Violation of law;

-- (4 Other good cause shown. - b.
-During the term of a Charter, the School Board may terminate the Charter for any of the grounds listed in paragraph 7(a) 8.a. or if the health, safety, or welfare of the student(s) is threatened.
-At least ninety (90) days prior to renewing or terminating a Charter, unless a state of emergency exists, the School Board shall notify the governing body of the school of the proposed action in writing, detailing the grounds for the action and stipulating that the request for an informal hearing may be requested within fourteen (14) days of receipt of the notice.
+- Α. At the end of the term of a charter, the School Board may choose not to renew the charter for any of the following grounds: - 1. failure to participate in the state's accountability system created by F.S.
+1008.31 or failure to meet the requirements for student performance as stated in the charter: - 2. failure to meet generally accepted standards of financial management; - 3. violation of law; - 4. other good cause shown. - B. During the term of a charter, the School Board may terminate the charter for any of the grounds listed in paragraph VII.A. or if the health, safety, or welfare of the student(s) is threatened.
+At least ninety (90) days prior to renewing or terminating a Charter, unless a state of emergency exists, the School Board shall notify the governing body of the school of the proposed action in writing, detailing the grounds for the action and stipulating that the request for an informal hearing may be requested fourteen (14) days of receipt of the notice.
 The School Board shall conduct an informal hearing within thirty (30) days after receiving a written request.
-The Charter School's governing board may, within fourteen (14) thirty (30) days after receiving the School Board's decision to terminate or refuse to renew the Charter, appeal the decision pursuant to the procedures established in F.S.1002.33 (6) (c). - c. a charter may be terminated immediately if the sponsor determines that good cause has been shown or if the health, safety, or welfare of students is threatened.
+The Charter School's governing board may, within thirty (30) days after receiving the School Board's decision to terminate or refuse to renew the charter, appeal the decision pursuant to the procedures established in F.S.
+1002.33 (6) (c). - C. A charter may be terminated immediately if the sponsor determines that good cause has been shown or if the health, safety, or welfare of students is threatened.
 The sponsor shall assume operation of the school under these circumstances.
-The Charter School governing board may, within fourteen thirty (30) days after receiving the sponsor's decision to terminate the charter, appeal the decision pursuant to the procedures established in F.S.
-1002.33 (6) (2). - d.
-In the event a Charter is not renewed or is terminated, the school district may assume the operation of the school, or the school shall be dissolved and students assigned to other public schools.
+The Charter School governing board may, within thirty (30) days after receiving the sponsor's decision to terminate the charter, appeal the decision pursuant to the procedures established in F.S.
+1002.33 (6).

+- D. In the event a charter is not renewed or is terminated, the School District may assume the operation of the school, or the school shall be dissolved and students assigned to other public schools.
 All unencumbered funds, with the exception of capital outlay funds as well as property and improvements, furnishings and equipment purchased with public funds shall automatically revert to full ownership of the School Board subject to complete satisfaction of any lawful liens or encumbrances.
 Capital outlay funds provided pursuant to F.S.
-1013.62 that are unencumbered, shall revert to the department of education. - e..
-If a Charter School is not renewed or is terminated, the governing body of the school is responsible for all debts of the Charter School.
-The district shall not assume the debt from any contract for services made between the governing body of the school and a third party, except for a debt that is previously detailed and agreed upon in writing by both the governing board of the school and the School Board and that may not reasonably be assumed to have been satisfied by the District.
+1013.62 that are unencumbered, shall revert to the Department of Education. - E. If a charter school is not renewed or is terminated, the governing body of the school is responsible for all debts of the charter school.
+The District shall not assume the debt from any contract for services made between the governing body of the school and a third party, except for a debt that is previously detailed and agreed upon in writing by both the governing board of the school and the School Board and that may not reasonably be assumed to have been satisfied by the District.

-9. Charter School Requirements:
+VIII.
+Charter School Requirements